tmulc18/S2SCycleGAN/README.md

 # Data

-Voice conversion was attempted using paired utterances from two speakers (one male and one female).
+Voice conversion was attempted using about 1200 paired utterances from two speakers (one male and one female).
 The data comes for the CMU Artic dataset.
 Download data with `downloadData.sh`, or get the data [here](https://www.dropbox.com/sh/ct3bbmerxckbzej/AABXpG8T4z1dUFdswchZABosa?dl=0).

 # SEGAN
 The SEGAN approach to VC is a direct application of methods described in the paper. where the noisy input was replaced with the one speaker and the clean audio was replaced with the other speaker.